Shaheenjavad/Freshbooks-coupon/README.md

 | Premium | $60/month | $526.50 |
 | Select | Custom pricing | Custom pricing |

-### FreshBooks 30-Day Free Trial
+### Does FreshBooks Offer a Free Trial?

-If you are not sure about FreshBooks yet, you can try the **30-day free trial**.
+Yes, if you are not sure about FreshBooks yet, you can try the **30-day free trial**.
 This allows you to test all the features, like invoicing, expense tracking, and time tracking, without paying anything.

 Enjoy all the premium services from FreshBooks, e.g, Invoicing, Expense Tracking, Time Tracking, Online Payments, Estimates & Proposals, Reporting & Accounting, and more.